medic/cht-docs/content/en/core/guides/android/branding.md

 ### 5. Release the new flavor

-Once you have your pull request approved in the CHT-Android repository, it's recommended to create an alpha version before merge it to master and do the final release.
+Make a pull request to the release branch in the CHT Android repository, once approved and before merging, it's recommended to create an alpha version to do final tests before releasing.

 Checkout the [Release]({{< ref "core/guides/android/releasing#new-flavor-release" >}}) page, where it's explained the different stages and instructions for releasing.
-The last section _"New flavor release"_ has special instructions of how to release a new brand.
+The last section _"New flavor release"_ has special instructions about how to release a new brand.

 ### 6. Publish the app